-I didn’t always think of 13 as a lucky number, but given that my two older children were both born on the thirteenth of their respective birth months, I came to view thirteen in a different light, and today thirteen certainly proved lucky enough for me.
+I didn’t always think of 13 as a lucky number, but given that my two older children were both born on the thirteenth of their respective birth months, I came to view thirteen in a different light, and today thirteen certainly proved lucky enough for me, and so on day 13 of the “Stash Down Challenge 2011,” I hoped to make better than average progress.

 After a busier than usual Sunday morning, I stopped to grab a cup of coffee and a snack before getting my son to a trumpet lesson.
 The lesson had originally been scheduled for Thursday, but that had conflicted with an afterschool club meeting.
 Between my son’s and the trumpet teacher’s dueling schedules, the options were fairly slim, but after a half-dozen or so emails, we finally worked out a time.